jimmymercado/strapi-supabase-render/README.md

 1. go to https://supabase.com/dashboard to login or create a new account
 2. create a new Project
 3. go to the Project Settings ⇒ Configurations ⇒ Database
-4. from the Connection String section, go to PSQL tab to get the value for `DATABASE_URL`.
-Then go to the Connection Parameters section to copy each item to the mysql section of `\config\database.js` file
+4. go to the Connection Parameters section to copy each item to the postgres section of `\config\database.js` file
    ```
     const connections = {
+      ...
-    mysql: {
+    postgres: {
       connection: {
         connectionString: env('DATABASE_URL'),
         host: env('DATABASE_HOST', 'localhost'),